sssjusu/Quizizz-Cheat-Bookmarklet/README.md

 # Quizizz-Cheat-Bookmarklet
 This is a quizizz bookmarklet hack that will make the answer highlighted and the incorrect answers dim.
 If you need to type the answer, a alert will show up telling you the answers, example (Red or red).
 This bookmarklet fetches code from gbaranski's "quizizz-cheat."
-Full credit goes to gbaranski, link here: https://github.com/gbaranski/quizizz-cheat
+Full credit goes to gbaranski, link here: https://github.com/gbaranski/quizizz-cheat Also, you have to be host, or if you challenge your friends you have to be the one that starts the quizizz.

 How to create a bookmarklet:
 Step One: Open a new tab and press ctrl+shift+o.